librarydatacarpentry/librarydatacarpentry.github.io/about.md

 permalink: /about/
 ---

-Library data Carpentry is a three day workshop for self styled data librarians.
+Library data Carpentry is a three day workshop for self styled data librarians or those in data-librarian-like roles.
 It will be held at the University of Technology Sydney on July 12-14 2016.
 The event is being produced by the Libraries of the Australian Technology Network.

 # Methodology